Contentify/Contentify/readme.md

 ### Support

 You can get free support via GitHub's [issue](https://github.com/Contentify/Contentify/issues) section or via e-mail.
-Both Contentify 1.x and 2.x have long term support (LTS) that includes bug fixes.
+Contentify 2.6 has long-term support (LTS).

 ### Contribution

 Contributions welcome!
 Create an issue right here on GitHub whenever you spot a bug.
 If you have a solution that fixes the bug, create a fork, commit your changes and then create a pull request.
-Do not hesitate to create pull request for bug fixes or new features.
+Do not hesitate to create a pull request for bug fixes or new features.

 #### PHP Coding style